Jordigb44/JellyCast/README.md

 ---

 > [!NOTE]
-> JellyCast is based on [JellyCast 0.15.3](https://github.com/jarnedemeulemeester/jellycast) with significant additional features and improvements.
+> JellyCast is based on [Findroid 0.15.3](https://github.com/jarnedemeulemeester/findroid) with significant additional features and improvements.

 ## 🎯 What's New in JellyCast